gurusi/systemd-make-environment/README.md

 # systemd-make-environment
-Let's say that you'd like to run a daemon *food* on your Linux box.
+Let's say that you have written an application *foo* and that you have converted it into a daemon called *foo****d***.
 The Linux distribution you are using comes with [http://en.wikipedia.org/wiki/Systemd](systemd) as its init system.
-No one has written a systemd service unit file for *food*, so you're on your own. *food* needs to have some environment variables set, like *PIZZA_TYPE*.
+No one has written a systemd service unit file for *food*, so you're on your own.
+*food* needs to have some environment variables set, like *PIZZA_TYPE*.
 So far so good.

 But, there is a problem: *PIZZA_TYPE* isn't static, such as:
 ```